Perform AI prompt-chaining with Amazon Bedrock - AWS Step Functions

 Perform AI prompt-chaining with Amazon Bedrock

-This sample project demonstrates how you can integrate with Amazon Bedrock to perform AI prompt-chaining.
-This sample project shows how you can build high-quality chatbots using Amazon Bedrock.
+This sample project demonstrates how you can integrate with Amazon Bedrock to perform AI prompt-chaining and build high-quality chatbots using Amazon Bedrock.
 The project chains together some prompts and resolves them in the sequence in which they're provided.
 Chaining of these prompts augments the ability of the language model being used to deliver a highly-curated response.

 This sample project creates the state machine, the supporting AWS resources, and configures the related IAM permissions.
 Explore this sample project to learn about using Amazon Bedrock optimized service integration with Step Functions state machines, or use it as a starting point for your own projects.